 Easter Egger chickens are known as very hardy birds and do not generally encounter any particular diseases or illnesses.
 They are also very easy to care for and do not require any more special attention than any other chicken breed.

-However, many chickens who have this condition can actually live long and healthy lives if offered the proper care.
-Keepers of scissor beaked birds can trim their beaks and can adjust the height of food and water stations in order to make eating and drinking easier.
-Luckily, because Easter Eggers have a more diverse genetic pool, this condition is generally relatively rare for them.
+However, many chickens with this condition can live long and healthy lives if offered the proper care.
+Keepers of scissor-beaked birds can trim their beaks and adjust the height of food and water stations to make eating and drinking easier.
+Luckily, because Easter Eggers have more diverse genetic pool, this condition is generally relatively rare for them.

 3 Tips for Raising Easter Egger Chickens